UniMath/agda-unimath/src/synthetic-homotopy-theory/pushouts.lagda.md

       ( universal-property-pushout-pushout s)
 ```

-### The pushout of a span has the dependent universal property
+### The pushout of a span diagram has the dependent universal property of pushouts

 ```agda
 module _